 Technical college administration should look out for staff that has low self-esteem; this is in order that something should be done to improve the self-esteem of such persons.
 Some social occasions and counseling programme may be employed to help the employees with self-esteem issues.
 They may be made to feel important: they may be given special considerations when giving awards and corrections; to make them feel that after all, they are not failures.
 This would enhance productivity and job performance.
-Furthermore, studies have shown that there is statistically significant relationship between job performance and role conflict, (Babin and Boles, 1998; Mohr and Puck, 2007), negative affection Bhagat, etal (2010), the outcome of this study shares similarity with that of Bhagat et al, which states that role conflict has no significant relationship with job performance.
-Role conflict occurs when employees are confronted with expectations for different roles, such as when two roles should be performed simultaneously or when performing one role prevents performing the other one.
+Furthermore, studies have shown that there is statistically significant relationship between job performance and role conflict, (Babin and Boles, 1998; Mohr and Puck, 2007), negative affection Bhagat, etal (2010), the outcome of this study shares similarity with that of Bhagat et al, which states that role conflict has no significant relationship between shown two roles should be performed simultaneously or when performing one role prevents performing the other one.
 It may be possible that though employee is expected to perform more than one job at a time, he/she is not to be punished by management for not achieving targets because of role conflict caused by the administration.
 As a result, the employee performs his/her assigned duties as he/she can and at his best.